kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings/index.md

 But writing performant Python bindings can be tricky.
 It's easy to run into pitfalls that slow down your code to a relative crawl, even if the underlying compiled code is fast.

-In this post I'll cover what makes hybrid Python-compiled code fast and how you can avoid the most common pitfalls.
+In this post I'll cover some ways to make hybrid Python-compiled code fast and how you can avoid the most common pitfalls.
 This post should appeal to any end user wondering why some Python libraries are so much faster than others and to any library author wondering how to make their Python bindings as fast as possible.
 The techniques described here apply regardless of the underlying compiled language — C, C++, Rust, etc.

 ## What makes a hybrid Python library fast?